vizoros/peer/README.md

 - Latest stable version of Docker<br>
   [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/)<br>
   [Docker for Window](https://docs.docker.com/desktop/install/windows-install/)<br>
-- Latest stable version of Java (at least 1.8 or newer)<br>
+- Latest stable version of Java (at least 1.8+)<br>
   [Java Adoptium](https://adoptium.net/temurin/releases/)<br>
 - Docker container needs minimum of approximately 3GB.
-- MacOS we support Bash 3.2.57+ or (ideally) latest<br>
+- MacOS we support Bash 3.2.57+ or (ideally) latest from Homebrew<br>
   [Homebrew (brew) to get the latest Bash release](https://brew.sh/)<br>
-- Windows 10/11 we support Command Prompt (cmd.exe), Cygwin, MSYS, and WSL2.
+- Windows 10/11 we support WSL2 and Command Prompt (cmd.exe), with no support for Cygwin and MSYS although it *SHOULD* work.

 ## These are instructions with or without a Desktop present.